davekinkead/thesis/chapters/02-simulation-and-philosophy/lit-review.md

 ---

+Alexander, Joshua, and Weinberg, Jonathan.
+201X.
+“The “Unreliability” of Epistemic Intuitions.”
+In Current Controversies in Experimental Philosophy, edited by Edouard Machery and Elizabeth O’Neill.
+London: Routledge.

+Arntzenius, Frank.
+2008: “Gunk, topology, and measure,” Oxford Studies in Metaphysics, 4: 225-247.

+Carnap, Rudolf.
+1947: Meaning and Necessity: A Study in Semantics and Modal Logic.
+Chicago: Chicago University Press.

+Ditmarsch, Hans van; Halpern, Joseph; Hoek, Wiebe van der; Kooi, Barteld.
+2015: Handbook of Epistemic Logic.
+London: College Publications.

+Gettier, Edmund.
+1963: “Is justified true belief knowledge?”
+Analysis, 23: 121-123.

+Godfrey-Smith, Peter.
+2006a: “The strategy of model-based science.”
+Biology and Philosophy, 21: 725-740.

+Godfrey-Smith, Peter.
+2006b: “Theories and models in metaphysics.”
+Harvard Review of Philosophy, 14: 4-19.

+Godfrey-Smith, Peter.
+2012: “Metaphysics and the philosophical imagination.”
+Philosophical Studies, 160: 97-113.

+Hintikka, Jaakko.
+1962.
+Knowledge and Belief.
+Ithaca, N.Y.: Cornell University Press.

+Howson, Colin, and Urbach, Peter.
+1993: Scientific Reasoning: The Bayesian Approach, 2nd ed.
+Chicago: Open Court.

+Paul, Laurie.
+2012: “Metaphysics as modelling: the handmaiden’s tale.”
+Philosophical Studies, 160: 1-29.

+Russell, Jeffrey Sanford.
+2008: “The structure of gunk: adventures in the ontology of space.”
+Oxford Studies in Metaphysics, 4: 248-274.

+Weisberg, Michael.
+2007: “Who is a modeler?”
+British Journal for the Philosophy of Science, 58, 207-233.

+Weisberg, Michael.
+2013: Simulation and Similarity: Using Models to Understand the World.
+Oxford: Oxford University Press.

+Williamson, Timothy.
+2000.
+Knowledge and its Limits.
+Oxford: Oxford University Press.

+Williamson, Timothy.
+2013: “Gettier cases in epistemic logic.”
+Inquiry, 56: 1-14.

+Williamson, Timothy.
+2014: “Very improbable knowing.”
+Erkenntnis, 79: 971-999.

+Williamson, Timothy.
+2015: “A note on Gettier cases in epistemic logic.”
+Philosophical Studies, 172: 129-140.

+Wilson, Mark 2008: “Beware of the blob: cautions for would-be metaphysicians.”
+Oxford Studies in Metaphysics, 4: 275-320.

   -  Conradt, L. and C. List, 2009, “Group decisions in humans and animals: a survey.”
 Philosophical Transactions of the Royal Society, B 364: 719–742.